NewtonWasTaken/skautitvarozna/README.md

 Python code, which connects WP Forms from website <a href="https://www.skautitvarozna.cz">skautitvarozna.cz</a> with Google Sheets and Google Calendar.

+Feel free to look into the code and use some parts if you will like it.
+I doubt it will be useful to someone as one piece :D.

 Hosted on Raspberry Pi 4.